raspberrypilearning/cd-intermediate-scratch-sushi/en/step_7.md

 You’re going to teach Scratch those combinations of values, so it can use them to make nothing but awesome pictures!

 To do this, you’ll need a **list**.
-You’ll find lists with the variables in the **Data** section.
+You’ll find lists with the variables in the **Variables** section.
 Just like you did with your variables, you’ll need to create your list first!

 + Click **Make a List**, and enter `Degrees List` as the name.

 ![](images/makeAList.png) ![](images/nameList.png)

-Your list, which is empty at the moment, will appear on the Stage, and you'll see a bunch of blocks for it in **Data**.
+Your list, which is empty at the moment, will appear on the Stage, and you'll see a bunch of blocks for it in **Variables**.

 ![](images/listBlocks.png)